searKing/golang/tools/cmd/protoc-gen-go-tag/README.md

 ## Download/Install

-The easiest way to install is to run `go get -u github.com/searKing/golang/tools/cmd/protoc-gen-go-tag`.
-You can also manually git clone the repository to `$GOPATH/src/github.com/searKing/golang/tools/cmd/protoc-gen-go-tag`.
+The easiest way to install is to run `go get -u github.com/searKing/golang/tools/cmd/protoc-gen-go-tag@v1.0.175;go get -u github.com/searKing/golang/tools/cmd/protoc-gen-go-tag`
+.
+You can also manually git clone the repository to `$GOPATH/src/github.com/searKing/golang/tools/cmd/protoc-gen-go-tag` .

 ### protoc-gen-go-tag: program not found or is not executable